Finding Influential Instances for Distantly Supervised Relation Extraction

 \section{Efficient Implementation}

-Recall that in Eq. \eqref{eq:phiidef}, for computing $\Phi_i$ for $i = 1, \dots, n$, it first computes $\phi_{i,j}$ for $j = 1, \dots, m$ on all validation samples, based on the influence function given by Eq. \eqref{eq:closedformphi}, then sums $\phi_{i,j}$ up to obtain $\Phi_i$, resulting in $\mathcal{O}(mn)$ time complexity.
-Moreover, for deep neural networks with massive parameters, computing the layer-wise gradients $\nabla_\theta \ell(\theta)$ is complicated.
-These limitations prevent the original IFS from deep learning based RE models.

-To address it, we here propose an efficient implementation of our REIF framework.
-In particular, we demonstrate how to reduce the complexity of calculating influences from $\mathcal{O}(mn)$ to $\mathcal{O}(n)$, then to $\mathcal{O}(1)$.
-In addition, we present how to compute the influence function by stochastic estimation, and conclude the whole algorithm at last.
+Recap Eq. \eqref{eq:phiidef}, computing $\Phi_i$ requires $\phi_{i,j}$ in Eq. \eqref{eq:closedformphi} for $j = 1, \dots, m$ on all validation samples.
+As a result, the computation of all $\{\Phi_i\}_{i=1}^n$ has $\mathcal{O}(mn)$ time complexity.
+Moreover, for DNNs with massive parameters, computing the layer-wise gradients $\nabla_\theta \ell(\theta)$ is intractable.
+These limitations prevent the use of IF from DL RE models.
+To address it, we here propose a rather efficient implementation of REIF.
+We demonstrate how to reduce the complexity of calculating influences from $\mathcal{O}(mn)$ to $\mathcal{O}(n)$, then to $\mathcal{O}(1)$.
+In addition, we show how to compute the influence function by stochastic estimation.